Installing Modules on Unix¶

 installation step are described

 below.
-These options enable to choose the installation paths and the
+These options enable to choose the installation paths and the features

-options by typing ./configure --help
+typing ./configure --help

 .